CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Users will need to update both firmware and API to make use of these features.

 .. important:: The 2024 Beta of Phoenix v6 requires 2024 Beta FRC Software.
-Find more information about the beta [here](https://github.com/wpilibsuite/2024Beta).
+Find more information about the beta `here <https://github.com/wpilibsuite/2024Beta>`__.

 .. note:: This changelog is intended to highlight the major additions to the Phoenix 6 API.
 For a detailed list of changes and bug fixes, visit the `Phoenix changelog <https://api.ctr-electronics.com/changelog>`__.